top of page

 My‑re and Vomarian looked at each other.

-“But I’ve seen it do that to a tournament charged Lord Protector,” Arenamaster Egan said.
-“Now, do tell me why Shelia Greywand sent two Lord Protectors to Shadowspire.”
+“But I’ve seen it do that to a tournament-charged Lord Protector,” Arenamaster Egan said.
+“Now, enlighten me why Sheila Greywand sent two Lord Protectors to Shadowspire.”

 “Lady Greywand didn’t send us to Shadowspire,” Vomarian said.

-Egan regarded the Shagornan elf for a moment and said, “Yes, of course.
-I’ve had dealing with Shelia before, so I know confidentiality is paramount when it comes to her…errands.
-The last thing I want to do is get on that one’s sore side.
+Egan briefly regarded the Shagornan Elf and said, “Yes, of course.
+I’ve had dealings with Sheila before, so I know confidentiality is paramount regarding her…errands.
+The last thing I wish to do is to get on that one’s sore side.
 So, what can I do to help?”

 “Westwind, the lamp merchant?”
-Pondering for several heartbeats, Egan rapped his knuckles on his desk and continued, “Now, it makes sense why Greywand sent you here; one of the lamps he’s selling will grant three wishes.
+Pondering momentarily, Egan rapped his knuckles on his desk and continued, “Now, it makes sense why Greywand sent you here.
+One of the lamps he’s selling will grant three wishes.
 It wasn’t just a marketing ploy.”

-My-re and Vomarian looked to each other.
+My‑re and Vomarian looked at each other.
 Her expression likely mirrored Vomarian’s confusion.
 “Will you take us to him?”

-“Yes, I suddenly have an urgent need to purchase myself a few lamps.”
+“Yes, I suddenly have an urgent need to purchase myself a few lamps,” Egan said, pulling out his money pouch.

 RECENT POSTS: